Skip to Main Content

 PSLF is employment-based, which means you need to work for an employer that meets certain criteria to qualify.
 If you work in the public service field, either in a not-for-profit or government setting, you likely qualify.

 You can use Federal Student Aid’s employer search tool to verify eligibility.
-You'll need the Employer Identification Number (EIN) for your organization and your job start and end date.
+You'll need the Employer Identification Number (EIN) for your organization and your job start and end dates.

 3. Work full-time for a qualified employer

 In addition to having a qualified employer, you must work full-time as well.
 PSLF eligibility criteria consider 30 hours or more full-time, even if that’s not what your employer would say.
-This number of hours counts if you work at multiple employers that would qualify for the program as well.
+The number of hours counts if you work at multiple employers that also qualify for the program.

 If pursuing PSLF, it’s a good idea to submit your PSLF form each year to certify your employment.